 - Sun Exposure: Full sun to part shade

-- When it's in Trouble: Sickly, wilting leaves; visible holes in leaves
+- Signs of a Problem: Sickly, wilting leaves; visible holes in leaves

-- When it's Thriving: Robust green color, large leaves or heads
+- Signs of a Healthy Plant: Robust green color, large leaves or heads

 Starting Lettuce From Seed